ethers-io/ethers.js/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Documentation Request or Suggest
+about: Documentation request or suggestion
 title: ''
 labels: documentation
 assignees: ''

 ---

-Please include anything about the documentation you would like to see improved.
+Please include anything about the [documentation](https://docs.ethers.io) you would like to see improved.

 - Missing information or details?
 - Wrong Information?